oconnor-ryan/E2E2/README.md

 # End-To-End-Encrypted(E2EE) Web Application

+## Current Objectives
+1. Create version of chat that uses a single shared secret key to encrypt all messages in chat.
+This key is temporary until all users leave the chat.
+Use symmetric encryption.

+## Weird Stuff To Look Out For
+* Don't assume UTF-8 characters have a maximum byte size of 4.
+This character(🤦🏼‍♂️) is 17 bytes because it contains multiple "unicode scalars".
+For this emoji (🤦🏼‍♂️), there are 5 scalars used: 4 bytes for face palm emoji, 4 bytes for the emoji modifier for the color of the emoji, 3 bytes for a zero-width joiner character, 3 bytes to specify that it is male, and 3 bytes for the variation selector, totalling 17 bytes.
+Some text editors display 🤦🏼‍♂️ as 🤦🏼\u200d♂️ or 🤦🏼♂️ due to this.
+If setting a message size limit, be aware of this.

+* Check number of bytes of characters in Javascript using new Blob(["♂️"]).size;

+* Unicode is a character set (list of characters), while UTF-8, UTF-16, etc are character encodings, which state how the characters in a character set are encoded in binary.

 ## Project Requirements
 * This messaging service should allow users to communicate to each other via:
   - Text